JKLee0717/Personal-Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Sequential Decision Making
   - Reinforcement Learning
   - Bandit Algorithms
-  - Statistical Machine Learning
+  - Machine Learning
   # - Optimization for Machine Learning

 # Education to show in About widget